Anusha-1598/computer_security_project/README.md

 Libraries - Bcrypt, Flask-JWT-Extended

 **Possible cybersecurity threats and mitigation:**
-1) SQL Injection - A cyberattack known as SQL injection
+1) SQL Injection - A cyberattack known as SQL Injection uses vulnerabilities in a web application's input processing to insert malicious SQL code, which permits unauthorized access to, alteration of, or deletion of database data.
+This kind of attack can be avoided by properly sanitizing input and by utilizing prepared statements and parameterized queries.
 2) Data Breaches and unauthorized access
 3) Authentication attacks
 4) Man-In-The-Middle: An attacker intercepts and possibly alters communication between two parties.